evcc-io/evcc/README.md

 value: power
 ```

-Supported meter types are all supported by [MBMD](https://github.com/volkszaehler/mbmd#supported-devices):
+Supported meter models are the same as supported by [MBMD](https://github.com/volkszaehler/mbmd#supported-devices):

 - RTU:
   - `ABB` ABB A/B-Series meters